 And it really starts to chafe.

-I do sometimes buy commercial toilet wipes but they are expensive and we go through them in days.
-The day of the stomach bugs, we were out of them (of course.)
-I was trapped in the house with a miserable child.
-My husband was deployed so there was no “running out to the store.”
-Fun times.
+The day of the stomach bugs, I was trapped in the house with a miserable child.
+My child was complaining that it hurt when I wiped her.
+My husband was deployed so there was no “running out to the store to grab wipes.”

 So I did what anyone at the end of their rope would do.
 I made some…